 All students who take part in a Global Internships program are required to participate in an internship and to complete the online internship course.
 Students interning in locations outside of the San Francisco Bay Area are also required to take a second course specific to that program location.
 San Francisco Bay Area students are encouraged to complete an additional Summer Sessions course, which complements your internship, to take full advantage of the experience.
 Failure to fully partake in ALL aspects of the program, including orientation, the internship, coursework, and other program activities, will result in dismissal from the program.

 Program staff will enroll you in Global Internships courses when admitted to your program.
 You will not be able to enroll yourself in or make any changes to program courses, though you may check the status of your enrollment via CalCentral.
-If you would like to make changes to any program courses, you must submit a Program Enrollment Change Form.
-Informing Berkeley Study Abroad staff is not sufficient by itself to affect a change to your program course(s).
+If you would like to make changes to any program courses, you must submit the Program Enrollment Change Form via your applicant status portal.
+Informing Berkeley Study Abroad staff is not sufficient by itself to effect a change to your program course(s).
 You are responsible for making any changes to non-program related courses through CalCentral.

 Global Internships courses can be taken for a Passed/Not Passed grade instead of a Letter grade, but you will be enrolled on a Letter grade basis by default.
 If you wish to select the Passed/Not Passed option, you may make this change online through CalCentral by the deadline that corresponds to your program.
 Please check this deadline with program staff, as deadlines are different for each program.
 It is strongly advised that you consult with your academic adviser if you are unsure how the Passed/Not Passed option will impact major/minor or graduation requirements.
 Please note: Retroactive grade change requests will require college, department, and/or instructor approval.
 Regular Berkeley Summer Sessions' policies apply.

 All program courses are taken for UC Berkeley credit and will automatically appear on Berkeley transcripts.
-You are advised to consult with your academic adviser prior to applying for any program to confirm whether the course credits earned through participation will fulfill any major/minor or graduation requirements.
-For non-UC Berkeley students wishing to transfer their course credits, it is important to speak with an adviser at your home institution prior to applying to ensure that credit transfer is possible.
+You are advised to consult with your academic adviser before applying for any program to confirm whether the course credits earned through participation will fulfill any major/minor or graduation requirements.
+For non-UC Berkeley students wishing to transfer their course credits, it is important to speak with an adviser at your home institution before applying to ensure that credit transfer is possible.

 An internship placement coordinator will conduct an internship placement meeting with you to discuss your interests and qualifications.
-This meeting will occur prior to application for San Francisco Bay Area students (please click here for more information about this process) and after application for all other locations.
+This meeting will occur prior to application for Tokyo Global Internship students (please click here for more information about this process) and after application for all other locations.

 After the placement meeting, you will receive an internship placement within one of the three areas of interests specified on your application based on your qualifications and interests, as well as the realities of the location you are interning in and internship providers’ needs and work cycles.
 These placements can be made at any time between acceptance and the start of the program.
 If you decide to reject an offer, you must outline why it is not a good fit based on the three areas of interest that were agreed upon.
 You will not be able to return to an offer once it has been rejected and will receive no more than three offers.
 You are expected to actively participate in the placement process and respond to emails promptly.
 Failure to do so may result in dismissal from the program.